 Windows 10 is great and I must admit that I am a big fan of Microsoft’s latest operating system, but just like all things new, it is not very keen on letting us run older software and games, even though we most likely love them too.

-However, there are some things that you can do in order to make sure that you can still run your favorite old games and programs on Windows 10 and I am here to help you achieve just that.
-And trust me, it’s a lot easier than you might first believe it is.
+However, there are some things that you can do in order to make sure that you can still run your favorite old games and programs on Windows 10 and I am here to help you achieve that.
+And trust me, it’s a lot easier than you might first believe it is!

 How to run Windows XP programs and games on Win 10

 But if you want to run games or programs that work well with Windows XP but give you headaches in Windows 10, you should try running them as an Administrator.
 This usually fixes the problem!